AionNext/BizCod/Programming Guide/Domain.md

 ## Arrow definition

-Arrow functions that operate on a set of class instances (objects).
-Just like the regular functions operat
+Arrow functions operate on a set of class instances (objects).
+Just like the regular functions operate on a set of objects, arrows take set of objects as arguments.
+In addition, arrows can accept parameters as well.
+Here is a general notation of an arrow.

 ```js
     define arrow <name>(<args>):A->B